e-id-admin/open-source-community/tech-roadmap/rfcs/oca/spec.md

 - the Branding Overlay **MUST** use the value `aries/overlays/branding/1.1` in the `type` attribute.
 - the Branding Overlay **MUST** only use the embedded form of media in form of data URLs.
-- The primary and secondary attributes of the Branding Overlay determine which attribute value from the Capture Base will be displayed.
-If the defined attribute does not exist in the Capture Base or in the Verifiable Credential, the value of the corresponding Branding Overlay attribute is displayed instead.
+- The primary and secondary attributes of the Branding Overlay determine which attribute value from the Capture Base are ment to be the attributes used for graphic vizualizations.
+If the defined attributes do not exist in the Capture Base or in the Verifiable Credential, the values of the corresponding Branding Overlay attributes can be used.

 **Example of the Branding Overlay**